 Fortunately, if you’re sick of seeing the battery icon turn red by mid-afternoon, you do have a few options.
 Whether you’re on a budget, need something that can handle bad weather and hard pavements, or are after a premium phone that doesn’t compromise on longevity, we’ve got you covered.

-Here are five of the best smartphones with great battery life in 2019, all of which will get you through even the lengthiest long-haul flight without breaking a sweat.
+Here are some of the best smartphones with great battery life in 2019, all of which will get you through even the lengthiest long-haul flight without breaking a sweat.